lsst-sqre/sqr-049/index.rst

 The SQL database stores metadata about a user's tokens, including the list of currently valid tokens, their relationships to each other, and a history of where they have been used from.

 Use of two separate storage systems is unfortunate extra complexity, but Redis is poorly suited to store relational data about tokens or long-term history, while PostgreSQL is poorly suited for quickly handling a high volume of checks for token validity.
+Redis also serves, in this interim design, as the store of user metadata.

+Kafka is used to record authentication events and off-load updates of the relevant database tables to a separate process.

 Token format
 ------------